Oh, what I have lost! How bitter is my fate!

 Laban chased after Jacob and his wives and caught up with them a week later.
 I assume you left me because you were homesick, Laban said, but why did you take my gods?
 Jacob denied the theft, but Laban insisted on conducting a search.
 So Rachel hid the gods in a camels saddlebag and sat on it.
 When her father came around, she apologized for not standing up, claiming she was having her period, and the gods were not discovered.
 [Genesis 31]

-Of course, those were just family gods.
-The Hebrew nation includes many families, divided into twelve tribes, and we have a God Almighty over all of us: the god of Abraham, Isaac, and Jacob.
+Of course, those were only the gods of that one family.
+The Hebrew nation includes many families, grouped into twelve tribes, and we have a God Almighty over all of us: the god of Abraham, Isaac, and Jacob.

 Not long afterwards, Jacob dreamed he had a wrestling match with an angel.
 His name was changed to he who struggles with god, or Israel.
 [Genesis 32:24-28]

 Then came a drought, and one of Israels sons, Joseph, led our people down into Egypt.
 For generations we lived in that civilized and prosperous nation.
 Most of us were content to do so, though we were second-class citizens.
 Slaves, they called us.
 We had to pay a 20 percent tax to Pharaoh.
 [Genesis 42-47]

 Finally Moses led us away from there, telling us he was taking us to a better place.
 We were returning to the land that had once been promised to us by God Almighty, the god of Abraham, Isaac, and Jacob.